Dots - Multichannel payouts for gig workers

 Pay out your gig workers through Zelle, CashApp, Venmo or PayPal with a single API

-Every day we feature a new interesting startup.
+Every day I feature a new interesting startup.
 Today’s featured startup is Dots.
-Subscribe to our newsletter to read about a new interesting startup every day.
+Subscribe to my newsletter to read about a new interesting startup every day.

 What it does: Dots lets a marketplace pay their gig workers in the ways they want to be paid (including Venmo, Paypal, CashApp, ACH and Zelle) with a single API.
 While most 1099 workers prefer to get paid with the payment apps they already use, most marketplaces either do not allow their 1099 workers to get paid through anything other than ACH (typically set up with Stripe Connect) or have to keep reinventing the wheel to integrate all the different payment platforms.

 How it started: Sahil Hasan and Kartikye Mittal started creating internal APIs to deal with payouts to all these different platforms while they were working on their own digital wallet and realized that integrating all these platforms was a lot of effort and that most marketplaces simply ignore this and pay out through ACH instead, even though there is tremendous demand for flexible payout options.
 So they decided to launch their internal APIs to the public.

 How it works: While Dots doesn’t offer mobile SDKs yet, they do have Python and Node SDKs available, which allows marketplaces to create a payout experience on the web.
 Here’s a demo of a seller trying to withdraw their balance: